 Christopher Robson, a trained architect and lifetime civil rights activist, spent many years documenting LGBT Pride festivals in Ireland and abroad.

-After his death, his husband, Bill Foley, donated his sizable collection of slides and prints to the National Library, a selection of which forms the basis for the exhibition, Living With Pride, that will open to the public on 9 June, and run until November at the National Library's Photographic Archive in Dublin’s Meeting House Square.
+After his death, his husband, Bill Foley, donated his sizable collection of slides and prints to the National Library, a selection of which forms the basis for the exhibition, Living With Pride, which is open to the public from 9 June, and run until Sunday, 21st November at the National Library's Photographic Archive in Dublin’s Meeting House Square.

 Indeed, "Riotous Colour" could so easily apply as an alternative title to the exhibition and to the evolution of Pride protests and festivals that were the subject of Robson’s eye for several decades and which are also documented in other deposits at NLI’s Irish Queer Archive collection.